History of the Department of Nursing

 McNair Science Building

 There was strong community support for a baccalaureate nursing program at Francis Marion University.
 A formal needs assessment was conducted and the Colleagues in Caring project highlighted the fact that the Pee Dee was the only region in South Carolina without a free-standing baccalaureate nursing program.
 Additionally, this region had the lowest percentage of baccalaureate nursing graduates in the State.
-The Office of Research and Statistics published South Carolina nursing workforce data for 2003, which showed that only 22.8% of nurses in South Carolina have the baccalaureate degree.
-In the Pee Dee, only 16.2% of practicing nurses had earned a baccalaureate degree.
-The Pee Dee also had the lowest number of RN’s per 100,000 citizens in South Carolina coming in at 7.3 per 100,000.
-The increasing population in the Pee Dee, the growth in the elderly population and the expansion of healthcare facilities in the region (much of which is taking place in complex health care settings) have made the need for the BSN program at FMU greater than ever.
+The Office of Research and Statistics published South Carolina nursing workforce data for 2013, which showed that only 41% of nurses in South Carolina have the baccalaureate degree.
+The increasing population in the Pee Dee, the growth in the elderly population and the expansion of healthcare facilities in the region (much of which is taking place in complex health care settings) have made the need for the nursing programs at FMU greater than ever.

 The FMU Board of Trustees formally established the Department of Nursing on May 28, 2004.
 In June 2004, Francis Marion University and the Medical University of South Carolina signed a Memorandum of Understanding, which provided the guidelines and time frames for the transfer of the satellite Bachelor of Science (Pre-licensure BSN and RN to BSN) program offered on the FMU campus.
 Subsequently, FMU received approval from the South Carolina Board of Nursing (March 17, 2005) and the South Carolina Commission on Higher Education (May 5, 2005) to assume administrative direction.